exitus1/Video-Scripts/node.md

 TOR is free and open-source software for enabling anonymous communication.

+If you'd like a more in-deth explanation of what all of the commands do i'd reccommend checking out Kozel's Guide: [guide on setting up TOR](https://github.com/artikozel/decred-articles/blob/master/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md)

-Open the raspberry pi terminal:
+- Open the raspberry pi terminal:

 - Run ```sudo apt install tor```